m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 This way, when the thread tries to acquire the mutex, it will block just like any other thread, but will not deadlock.
 Eventually the thread holding the mutex will release it, and the handling thread may acquire it.

 Dynamic thread creation is expensive!
 Need to only create a new thread if we absolutely need it.
-If the handler doesn’t block, execute on interrupted thread’s stack.
-Don’t make a new thread!
+If the handler doesn't block, execute on interrupted thread's stack.
+Don't make a new thread!

 In order to eliminate the cost of dynamic thread creation, the kernel pre-creates and -initializes thread structures for interrupt routines.
 This can help reduce the time it takes for an interrupt to be handled.

 ## Interrupts: Top Vs. Bottom Half
 When an interrupt is handled in a different thread, we no longer have to disable handling in the thread that may be interrupted.
-Since the deadlock situation can no longer occur, we don’t need to add any special logic to our main thread.
+Since the deadlock situation can no longer occur, we don't need to add any special logic to our main thread.

  There are two components of signal handling.
 The **top half** of signal handling occurs in the context of the interrupted thread (before the handler thread is created).
 This half must be fast, non-blocking, and include a minimal amount of processing.
 Once we have created our thread, this **bottom half** can contain arbitrary complexity, as we have now stepped out of the context of our main program into a separate thread.